 – Crew dynamics

 – 2000m ergometer score and erg workout completions

-Selection of the team members and crews will be decided and published no later than June 11, 2019.
+Selection of the team members (9 men and 9 women) will be decided and published no later than June 11, 2019.
 Crews will be named by July 15, 2019.

 In the rare case of illness, injury, or other extenuating circumstance where an athlete is unable to meet the requirements of this selection criteria, please advise the MRA Executive Director in writing as soon as possible.
 In the case of medical or illness, a medical report from a doctor must be submitted.

 Any team member not acting in accordance with the Team Manitoba Code of Conduct will be subject to a disciplinary hearing by the Team Manitoba Coaching Staff and Manitoba Rowing Association Board of Directors.
 The team member will be subject to disciplinary action based on the severity of the infraction.
 These disciplinary actions may include (but are not limited to) verbal or written warning, written reprimand, suspension, and/or dismissal from the team.

 Any athlete wishing to appeal a selection decision must do so in writing within 24 hours of the decision being posted.
 Appeals can be sent via email to Andrea Katz, the MRA Executive Director at email@example.com.
 Appeals will be reviewed by an appeal committee and a decision will be rendered within 72 hours of receiving the appeal.
 Decisions of the appeal committee shall be final.

 The coaching team will be making the final team selection of athletes, boats, and crew assignments.
 The intention is that all athletes have a positive experience both in training and in racing at the 2019 Western Canada Summer Games.

 2017 Canada Summer Games